rocky-linux/rockylinux.org-gatsby/src/news/rocky-linux-9-2-power-le-update.md

 such that they can be released.

-The team is thankful for your patience and consideration as we have worked to identify, scope, and work to resolve these issues while ensuring that the release as a whole is nominally safe for most users to upgrade to if they are using the ppc64le architecture.
+The team is thankful for your patience and consideration as we have worked to identify, scope, and resolve these issues while ensuring that the release as a whole is nominally safe for most users to upgrade to if they are using the ppc64le architecture.
 Regardless of the upstream bug status, the Rocky Linux team does consider this a regression between 9.0, 9.1, and 9.2, as we are